 We created an implementation plan for the COVID-19 vaccination program for Aboriginal and Torres Strait Islander Peoples.

-These reports, delivered weekly on Wednesdays, list the percentage of people aged 15 and over, who have self-identified as Indigenous who have been vaccinated against COVID-19, by statistical area 4 (SA4).
+These reports, delivered weekly on Wednesdays, list the percentage of people who have self-identified as Indigenous who have been vaccinated against COVID-19, by statistical area 4 (SA4).